 The goal of search engines like Google is to show users the most relevant and high-quality content.
-But how does Google decide which page ranks #1 and which lands on page 10?
-The answer lies in so-called ranking factors.
-These determine your website's visibility and long-term ranking success.
+But what criteria does Google use to decide which page lands in the #1 spot—and which one ends up on page 10?
+The answer lies in what are known as ranking factors.
+These determine how visible your website is and whether it ranks successfully in the long term.

 1. Technical SEO Basics

-- Mobile Optimization: Your website must function perfectly on smartphones and tablets – Mobile First is the standard.
+- Mobile Optimization: Your website must work perfectly on smartphones and tablets—Mobile First is the standard.

-- Page Speed: The faster the site loads, the better the ranking.
-Tools like Google PageSpeed Insights help with analysis.
+- Loading Speed: The faster the page loads, the better the ranking.
+Tools like Google PageSpeed Insights help with the analysis.

 - Secure Connection (HTTPS): SSL encryption is mandatory.
-Insecure sites are penalized by Google.
+Insecure pages are penalized by Google.

-- Clean Code & Crawlability: Google must be able to technically access your content – this includes a logical site structure and an XML sitemap.
+- Clean code & crawlability: Google must be able to crawl your content without technical issues—this includes a logical page structure and an XML sitemap.

-Technical SEO forms the foundation of any successful website.
-Load times, server response, and mobile performance often determine whether users stay or leave.
-Structural elements like robots.txt and canonical tags should also be properly set to ensure search engines can efficiently crawl your content.
-A solid technical base ensures all other SEO measures take effect.
+Technical SEO forms the foundation of every successful website.
+Load times, server response times, and mobile performance often determine whether users stay or leave.
+Structural elements such as robots.txt and canonical tags should also be set correctly so that search engines can crawl content efficiently.
+A solid technical foundation ensures that all other SEO measures can be effective in the first place.

 2. Content Quality & Relevance

-- Unique Content: Duplicate content is penalized – quality and originality count.
+- Unique Content: Duplicate content is penalized—quality and originality matter.

-- Keyword Optimization: Use relevant keywords naturally – avoid keyword stuffing.
+- Keyword Optimization: Use relevant search terms, but integrate them naturally—no keyword stuffing.

 Your content is the heart of your website.
-Google evaluates whether content provides real value or is superficially written.
-High-quality text, complemented by images, videos, or infographics, increases dwell time and boosts credibility.
-Use semantically related terms and answer your audience's questions.
-This helps Google understand your content's topic and consider it more relevant.
+Google recognizes whether content offers genuine added value or is merely superficial.
+High-quality text, supplemented by images, videos, or infographics, increases dwell time and strengthens your credibility.
+Use semantically related terms and specifically answer questions from your target audience.
+This helps Google better understand what your page is about—and rank it as more relevant.

 3. User Experience (UX) & Behavior

-- Dwell Time: The longer visitors stay, the more relevant your site appears.
+- Time on page: The longer visitors stay, the more relevant your page appears.

-- Bounce Rate: High bounce rates may indicate poor relevance or usability.
+- Bounce rate: High bounce rates can indicate a lack of relevance or poor usability.

 - Interaction: Clicks, scrolling behavior, and engagement show Google that your content is useful.

-User experience directly reflects how comfortable visitors feel on your site.
-Intuitive navigation, clear calls-to-action, and good readability are key.
-Google evaluates signals like click depth and scroll behavior to measure user satisfaction.
-Good UX not only improves rankings but also trust, conversions, and brand loyalty.
-The easier it is for users to navigate, the more likely they are to return.
+The user experience is a direct reflection of how comfortable visitors feel on your site.
+Intuitive navigation, clear calls to action, and easy readability are crucial.
+Google evaluates signals such as click depth and scrolling behavior to measure user satisfaction.
+A good UX not only leads to better rankings but also to greater trust, conversions, and brand loyalty.
+The easier it is for users to navigate your site, the greater the chance they’ll return.

 4. Backlinks & Domain Authority

-- Quality over Quantity: Links from reputable sites count far more than many low-quality links.
+- Quality over quantity: Links from reputable sites count significantly more than many low-quality links.

-- Natural Link Profile: Google detects unnatural link patterns or purchases – avoid these.
+- Natural link profile: Google detects unnatural link patterns or purchased links—these should be avoided.

-- Internal Linking: Internal links strengthen structure, relevance, and crawling efficiency.
+- Internal linking: Internal links also strengthen structure, relevance, and crawling efficiency.

-Backlinks are considered digital endorsements.
-When other sites link to your content, it signals authority to Google.
-It's important that these links are thematically relevant and come from trustworthy sources.
-A well-built link profile grows organically through high-quality content, collaborations, or guest posts.
-Internal linking also helps strengthen the relevance of individual pages and keeps users longer on your site.
+Backlinks are considered digital recommendations.
+When other sites link to your content, it signals to Google that your site has authority.
+It’s important that these links are thematically relevant and come from trustworthy sources.
+A well-structured link profile grows organically—through high-quality content, collaborations, or guest posts.
+Internal linking also helps strengthen the relevance of individual pages and keep users on your website longer.

 5. Core Web Vitals & Technical Performance

-Since recent Google updates, Core Web Vitals – loading, interactivity, and visual stability – are crucial ranking factors.
-Good technical performance not only improves rankings but also user satisfaction.
+Since the latest Google updates, the Core Web Vitals—namely loading time, interactivity, and visual stability—have become key ranking factors.
+Good technical performance not only ensures better rankings but also keeps users satisfied.

-Metrics like LCP (Largest Contentful Paint), FID (First Input Delay), and CLS (Cumulative Layout Shift) are core to this evaluation.
-A fast-loading, stable site provides a positive user experience.
-Optimizations such as caching, image compression, or using a CDN (Content Delivery Network) can make a difference.
-Tools like web.dev Vitals show detailed areas for improvement.
+The metrics LCP (Largest Contentful Paint), FID (First Input Delay), and CLS (Cumulative Layout Shift) form the core of this evaluation.
+A page that loads quickly and remains stable provides a positive user experience.
+Optimizations such as content caching, image compression, or the use of a CDN (Content Delivery Network) can make all the difference here.
+Tools such as web.dev Vitals show you in detail where improvements are needed.

 6. E-E-A-T: Experience, Expertise, Authoritativeness, Trustworthiness

-Google evaluates content for trustworthiness, experience, and expertise.
-Authors with clear expertise, transparency, and verifiable sources are favored.
+Google evaluates content based on how trustworthy, experienced, and factually sound it is.
+Authors who demonstrate clear expertise, transparency, and verifiable sources are given preference.

-E-E-A-T is especially important in sensitive areas like health, finance, or coaching.
-Position yourself as an expert, support claims with sources, studies, or certificates.
-Show your face, explain your background, and give insight into your work process.
-This builds trust – both with readers and search engines.
-Authenticity and credibility are the strongest SEO currencies.
+E-E-A-T is particularly important in sensitive subject areas such as health, finance, or coaching.
+If you position yourself as an expert, back up your claims with sources, studies, or certifications.
+Show your face, explain your background, and provide insight into your work process.
+This builds trust—both with readers and with search engines.
+Authenticity and credibility are the strongest SEO assets here.

 Conclusion

-There is no single "magic formula" for a good ranking – it's a combination of many factors.
-Technical SEO, high-quality content, user experience, and trust are the pillars of a successful web presence.
-Understanding and continuously improving these ensures long-term top positions in search results.
+There is no single “secret formula” for a good ranking—rather, it’s the interplay of many factors.
+Technical SEO, high-quality content, user experience, and trust are the pillars of a successful website.
+Those who understand these elements and continuously improve them will secure good positions in search results over the long term.

-SEO is not a sprint but a marathon.
+SEO is not a sprint, but a marathon.
 Consistency, data analysis, and adaptability lead to long-term success.
-Use technical and content strategies to continually improve your digital presence – and remain authentic and value-driven.
+Use the content and technical possibilities to continuously develop your digital presence—while remaining authentic and value-driven.

 Further Resources on the 200 Ranking Factors

-Google does not officially publish a complete list of ranking factors.
-Many insights come from analyses, patents, and statements by Google employees.
-For deeper reading, check these reliable sources:
+Google does not officially publish the complete list of its ranking factors.
+Much of the information comes from analyses, patents, and statements by Google employees.
+If you’d like to delve deeper, you’ll find reputable sources here:

 - Backlinko: Google’s 200 Ranking Factors